 it is very clear, especially here in America, that working women who have children are already penalized by a system that in most cases does not even recognize the need for a few weeks of maternal leave for new mothers.
 If employers are not even willing to give a few weeks of paid leave, how can you possibly expect that they will give an entire year, possibly three?

 The employers will argue that they could not possibly sustain the cost of keeping on payroll women who stay at home taking care of their babies, not just for a few months, but up to three years.

 Well, this is where a public education campaign has to come into play.
 It is complicated to convey the right message; but it is possible.
 Here is the thing.
 As a society, do we care about the proper neurological and psychological development of the new generations?
 Yes or no?

 The sensible answer should be a resounding “Yes”.
 Well, if so, as responsible members of our society, we must be willing to help cover the costs of extended maternal leave while babies are still in their infancy, and later on flex time for young mothers until the little children reach age three.
-(This is the age in which according to the findings mentioned above their central nervous system has been formed through the close bonding with their mothers.
-After age three the need to spend so much time with their mothers is no longer essential for their healthy neurological development).

 The price of inaction

 Will we ever get there?
 I hope so.
 New York psychoanalyst Erica Komisar in a long interview with The Wall Street Journal, (October 28-29, 2017), explains the consequences of inaction.
 She recounts many stories described in the medical literature which list the psychological damages, often severe, that often occur when babies grow up without the precious bond with their mothers in the critical beginnings of their lives.